arnabp/Purkayastha_CSCI2270_FinalProject/README.md

 ### Known Bugs

-- Currently the bracket deleter runs into a memory allocation issue, terminating the program.
-This does not interfere with the core program as termination only occurs when closing program.
 - Submitting result of player that does not exist will cause segmentation fault
 - Finding next matchup or specific matchup of players that do not exist will cause segmentation fault
-- Displaying round past first two rounds will sometimes display incorrect set of matches for the round.